 This is typically the total number of questions on the test.

-2. Next, determine the covariance between items.
+2. Next, determine the average covariance between items.

-3. Next, determine the variance average.
+3. Next, determine the average item variance.

 4. Finally, calculate the alpha coefficient.

-Calculate the reliability using the formula above.
+Calculate Cronbach’s alpha using the formula above.

 FAQ